meliao/osdc_support/console.rst

 ..  topic::  Quota upgrade request example

-	I need 32 cores and 5TB of storage for once month starting on Jan 1st to help meet a publication deadline for my research on ________.
+	I need 32 cores and 5TB of storage for one month starting on Jan 1st to help meet a publication deadline for my research on ________.
 I will be using these additional cores and storage to ______________.